chocolatetoothpaste/camino/README.md

 **route** --- string

 The URL you are attempting to match.
 You can also capture "parameters" in your URL by using the @ symbol for a required param, or a % for an optional param.
-The difference between the 2 is, if your URL contains a required param but one is not passed, it will result in a non-match (404 error).
+The difference between the two types is, if your URL has a required param but one is not provided, it will result in a (404 error).

-/api/user/%id matches /api/user, /api/user/ and /api/user/23

-/api/user/@id matches /api/user/23, but not /api/user or /api/user/
+**/api/user/%id** matches:
+/api/user
+/api/user/
+/api/user/23

+**/api/user/@id** matches:
+/api/user/23

+*but not:*
+/api/user
+/api/user/

 **options** --- Object